malisarsil/PyNanoSpacing/README.md

-# TEM Image Strain Analysis Tool-PyNanospacing
+# TEM Image Strain Analysis Tool - PyNanoSpacing

 ---

 ## Introduction
-This software tool written entirely in python 3.11 enables the analysis of interplanar spacing distortions in transmission electron microscopy (TEM) images.
-It extracts atomic layer distances, calculates strain percentages, and visualizes strain distributions through color mapping.
+This software tool, written entirely in Python 3.11, enables the analysis of interplanar spacing distortions in transmission electron microscopy (TEM) images.
+It extracts atomic layer distances, calculates strain, and visualizes the results, making it easier to study and understand the material properties at the nanoscale.

 ## Features
 - **OCR-based Scale Detection:** Automatically extracts the scale from the image ruler.